 Confessions opens with the track that won’t hold back: “Hung Up.”
 The intro is perfection as the head of an album that is paramount as a complete body of work.
 The faded clock sets the steady baseline and increasing urgency; the sole voice: “Time goes by… so slowly… time goes by… so slowly;” then comes the faint bass as a third wave building the back-beat riding along in tandem with airy synth; said bass descends then as the synth rises to a fever pitch over the open hi-hat, before they all drop like four-on-the-floor.

-Whether igniting the future of Pop culture, or going down in a blaze of glory, Madonna is an eternal flame.
-While she may be known as the Material Girl, Confessions reflects her underrated lyricism when she goes metaphysical and writes breakthrough rays of light:
+Whether igniting the future of Pop culture, or going down in a blaze of glory, Madonna is an eternal flame; and while she may be known as the Material Girl, Confessions reflects her underrated lyricism when she goes metaphysical and writes breakthrough rays of light:

 Remember remember and never forget, all of your life has all been a test; you will find the gate that’s open, even though your spirit’s broken.
 Open up my heart, and cause my lips to speak; bring the heaven and the stars, down to earth for me.